arielchuri/forglory/forglory.md

 1.
 1. It only pisses you off.
 Regain 1d6hp and take a turn.

-### Table of Mortal Injuries (3d)
+### Table of Mortal Injuries (d33)

-1. Instant death.
+11. Instant death.
 Describe your gruesome demise.
+12. Marked.
+Retire or die at the end of this session.
-1. Major artery.
+13. Major artery.
 Die next round unless first aid is received.
-1. Bleeding out.
+14. Bleeding out.
 Die in 1d rounds unless first aid is received.
-1. Dismembered.
-1. Internal injuries.
-1. Blinded.
-1. Bleeding wound.
+15. Dismembered.
+Lose an arm (Lose half your dice on rolls that use two arms until trained).
+16. Internal injuries.
+Roll 2d on this table each round until healed.
+21. Blinded for 1d (1.
+Permanently, 2.
+Months, 3.
+Weeks, 4.
+Days, 5.
+Hours, 6.
+Rounds).
+22. Bleeding wound.
+Roll on this table each round until healed.
-1. K.O.
+23. K.O.
-1. Defeated.
-You are down and can only crawl away.
-1. Brained.
+24. Brained.
 Lose half your *brains*.
-1. Downed.
+25. Downed.
 You are on the ground next round and can get up the following round.
-1. Walk it off.
+26. Walk it off.
 You lose a turn.
+31.
+32.
-1. Disarmed.
+33. Disarmed.
 You lose your weapon.
-1. You are fine.
+34. You are fine.
 No effect.
-1. It makes you stronger.
+35. It makes you stronger.
 Gain 1d *health pips*.
-1. Second wind.
+36. Second wind.
 Earn back 1d *health dice*.
 It is your turn.

 ### Healing